powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 - **bPerSection** Positive sequence shunt (charging) susceptance per section.
 It is defined as `BL` / (`vnom` *`vnom`), where `BL` is the reactive component of shunt admittance to ground, entered in Mvar at one per unit voltage (field `BL` in the _Fixed Bus Shunt Data_ record).
 - **MaximumSectionCount** Always `1`.

-The shunt compensator is connected to the connectableBus if fixed shunt status (field `STATUS` in the _Fixed Bus Shunt Data_ record) is `1` (In-service).
+The shunt compensator is connected to the ConnectableBus if fixed shunt status (field `STATUS` in the _Fixed Bus Shunt Data_ record) is `1` (In-service).

 #### _Switched Shunt Data_

-In the PSS®E model, version 33, only one switched shunt element can be defined by bus and it may consist entirely of blocks of shunt reactors, entirely of blocks of capacitor banks or of both reactors and capacitors.
-Version 35 allows to define multiple switched shunt by bus adding an alphanumeric switched shunt identifier.
+In the PSS®E version 33 only one switched shunt element can be defined at each bus.
+Version 35 allows multiple switched shunts at the same bus, adding an alphanumeric switched shunt identifier.

+A switched shunt device may be a mix of reactors and capacitors; it is divided in blocks and steps: a block contains `n` steps of the same admittance.
+The steps and blocks can be adjusted to regulate a given magnitude: a voltage at a bus, the  or a .
+There are two methods for defining how a switched shunt steps and blocks should be adjusted to keep the controlled magnitude between limits; the method chosen is determined by the field `ADJM` in the _Switched Shunt Data_ record.
+If `ADJM` is `0` steps and blocks are switched on in input order, and switched off in reverse output order.
+If `ADJM` is `1`, steps and blocks are switched on and off such that the next highest (or lowest, as appropriate) total admittance is achieved.

+=== Current conversion does this ===

+  * No regulation data is mapped to PowSyBl shunt compensator.
+  * If `BINIT` is != 0.0, one separate shunt with linear model and 1 section is added for every block defined in PSS@E.
+  * Each separate shunt of exactly 1 section has the same admittance: `BINIT`.
+  * Neither the steps `NI` nor the admittance `BI` are used for building the shunt compensator related to block `I`.
+  * ???
+This conversion is BAD ???

+=== (Fixed?) conversion ===

+xxx Doubts:
+  * We only consider voltage regulation ...
+  * What happens with shunts that regulate reactive power ? do we map them to a non-linear shunt compensator ?
+  * Are we ignoring continuous adjustment flag (we simply define the sections from blocks/steps, the pf engine would decide what to do) ?
+  * No information about continuous adjustment is put in the PowSyBl model

 Each switched shunt record defines a PowSyBl shunt compensator with a non-linear model.

 The PowSyBl shunt compensator is associated with its corresponding voltage level and has the following attributes:

-- **Id** according to the pattern `<n>-SwSH<m>` where `n` represents the PSS®E bus number (field `I` in the _Switched Shunt Data_ record) and `m` is the PSS®E alphanumeric shunt identifier (field `ID` in version 35 of the _Switched Shunt Data_ record, forced to `"1"` in version 33).
+- **Id** according to the pattern `<n>-SwSH<m>` where `n` represents the PSS®E bus number (field `I` in the _Switched Shunt Data_ record) and `m` is the PSS®E alphanumeric shunt identifier (field `ID` in version 35 of the _Switched Shunt Data_ record, forced to `"1"` when importing version 33 data).
 - **ConnectableBus** PowSyBl bus identifier assigned to the PSS®E bus number (field `I` in the _Switched Shunt Data_ record).
 - **SectionCount** Defined as the section count (section index + 1) where section `B` is closer to the initial switched shunt admittance (field `BINIT` in the _Switched Shunt Data_ record).
 - **TargetV** Voltage setpoint defined as `0.5` * (`VSWLO` + `VSWHI`) * `vnom`, where `VSWLO` is the controlled voltage lower limit (field `VSWLO` in the _Switched Shunt Data_ record) and `VSWHI` is the controlled voltage upper limit (field `VSWHI` in the _Switched Shunt Data_ record).